| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 p0 initial random approximate allocation

-f.det the determinant of Fisher information matrix for the random initial design
+f.det the determinant of the expected Fisher information matrix for the initial design.

 xi |